dmlc/mxnet-model-gallery/imagenet-21k-inception/README.md

 This model is a pretrained model on full imagenet dataset [1] with 14,197,087 iamges in 21,841 classes.
 The model is trained by only random crop and mirror augmentation.

 The network is based on Inception-BN network [2], and added more capacity.
-This network runs roughtly 2 times slower than standard Inception-BN Network.
+This network runs roughly 2 times slower than standard Inception-BN Network.

 We trained this network on a machine with 4 GeForce GTX 980 GPU.
 Each round costs 23 hours, the released model is the 9 round.